Kyle Isbel Player Props: Royals vs. Red Sox

-Kyle Isbel -- with a slugging percentage of .486 in his past 10 games, including three extra-base hits -- will be in action for the Kansas City Royals versus the Boston Red Sox, with Brayan Bello on the hill, on August 7 at 7:10 PM ET.
+On Tuesday, Kyle Isbel (batting .282 in his past 10 games) and the Kansas City Royals play the Boston Red Sox, whose starting pitcher will be Kutter Crawford.
+First pitch is at 7:10 PM ET.

+In his previous appearance, he went 1-for-4 with a double against the Red Sox.

 Kyle Isbel Game Info & Props vs. the Red Sox